 Embark on a musical trek to kingdoms long forgotten and bustling towns now vanished.
-Follow the stories of vagabond queens, pauper poets and lovers lost to the sea, all set to spellbinding arrangements of old Sephardi songs worthy of symphonic film scores.
+Follow the stories of vagabond queens, pauper poets and lovers lost to the sea, set to spellbinding arrangements of old Sephardi songs worthy of symphonic film scores.
 Wrap these tales up with lush soulful harmonies evoking Flamenco’s gutsiness and the longings of Fado, all combined with heart-pounding percussion and intricate soundscapes.

 A queen who runs away with her slave, joining her fate to her beloved servant’s.
 Brides who abandon their weddings and join a shipful of sailors.
 Men who go courting, only to get taunted or tossed down a well.